oliviatessa/pNIF/README.md

 ## NIF Background

 NIF has a hypernetwork structure made up of two MLP networks called ShapeNet and ParameterNet.
 The weights and biases of ShapeNet are determined entirely by the output of ParameterNet.
-In other words, ParameterNet learns the parameters needed for spatial recondstruction of the field.
+In other words, ParameterNet learns the parameters needed for spatial reconstruction of the flow field.

 | ![nif_structure](figs/nif.jpg) |
 |:--:|
 | *Hypernetwork structure of NIF [[1]](#1)* |

+NIF is built using Keras subclassing methods and TensorFlow 2.x.
+This allows the user to use built-in Keras compiling, training, and evaluation functions on a NIF model.
+A NIF model with pruning functionality, called pNIF, is also compatible with the above Keras functions.

 ## Pruning NIF